DrDonk/OC4VM/recoveryOS/README.md

-# OC4VM  - macOS Recovery VMDK Maker
+# OC4VM - recoveryOS VMDK Maker

 ## Introduction
-This is a utility  to download the recovery image for macOS from Apple's servers and create a bootable VMDK file that can be used to start an Internet installtion of macOS.
+This is a utility to download the recovery image, recoveryOS, for macOS from Apple's servers and create a bootable VMDK file that can be used to start an Internet installtion of macOS.

 ## Pre-requisites